2019 Sustainable CT Fellowship Program

 In this program, fellows will assist cities and towns within the COGs’ territories, and will assist on COG projects that align with Sustainable CT goals.
 They will also gain valuable experience working within a professional setting and will be directly engaged with cutting-edge sustainability initiatives, local government operations, and regional coordination and operation.

-Submission deadline to become a Sustainable CT fellow for 2018 has passed.
-Check back soon for our 2019 application timeline.
+Submission deadline to become a Sustainable CT fellow is February 25, 2019.

 - Municipalities get free help to implement Sustainable CT actions.

 - Connecticut college and university students gain valuable training and professional experience, become part of a dynamic cohort, and help make change at the local level.

 - Sustainable CT will train fellows and provide stipends.

 - Our Council of Governments partners will host and provide supervision to Sustainable CT Fellows in their regional offices.

 Potential Fellowship Program Projects

 - Help the Sustainability Team implement Sustainable CT actions.